Categories

 Magnifica Humanitas challenges us to place the human person at the center of technological transformation.
 For compliance leaders, that means AI must be governed through risk assessment, controls, accountability, transparency, human oversight and evidence.
 The DOJ ECCP makes clear that prosecutors will ask how companies govern AI in the business and in compliance.
 NIST AI RMF and ISO/IEC 42001 provide practical architecture for doing so.
 COSO gives the internal controls discipline.

 The compliance profession should embrace AI.
 It can make compliance more effective, more data-driven and more responsive.
 But embracing AI does not mean surrendering judgment to it.
 The right model is not fear.
-The right model is governed adoption.
+The right model is governed by adoption.

 In the next post, we will move from formal AI governance to the most immediate AI control challenge inside many companies: Shadow AI and Internal Controls.
 Employees are already using AI tools because they are fast, useful and accessible.
 The compliance question is whether the company can turn hidden use into governed use before shadow AI becomes the next major control failure.